Superchig/trad-auth/README.md

 ## Fundamental Features

 - [ ] "Traditional" Authentication
-  - Argon2 - password salting and hashing
+  - [x] Argon2 - password salting and hashing
+  - [ ] Redirect to home page when not logged in
 - [x] Slonik connection
   - Slonik
 - [x] Build process that does not require a running database